+35725368683

 Under the new section 4(a)(1A), the seller must include, as an integral part of the contract, a Land Registry search certificate not older than five working days from the signing of the contract.

 It may also be up to five days later than the singing date.
-This document must be signed by the parties and be attached to the contract.
+This document must be signed by the parties and attached to the contract.
 It's an official document from the Cyprus Department of Lands and Surveys (DLS) that provides information about property burdens, such as mortgages.

 New procedure for submitting contracts at the Land Registry